 - your EasyVote card

-- when to vote
+- · when to vote

-- a list of people to choose from.
+- a list of people to choose from

+- a list of voting places and the times they are open.

 About how you can vote in a by-election

 When you go to a voting place take your EasyVote card with you.